VB-groupoids and representation theory of Lie groupoids: The moduli space of -groupoids

-The representations up to homotopy of the type that we have just described are exactly those that arise from $\VB$-groupoids of the form in Example \ref{ex:trivial}.
+The representations up to homotopy of the type that we have just described are exactly those that arise from $\VB$-groupoids of the form in Example \ref{ex:trivial}, which do not include any more information than the Lie groupoid $G$ and the vector bundle $E$.
 Using Corollary \ref{cor:big}, we conclude the following. \begin{prop} Every $\VB$-groupoid of type $1$ is isomorphic to a $\VB$-groupoid of the form in Example \ref{ex:trivial}. \end{prop}